RickV85/FitLit-Mod-2-Group-Project/README.md

 ### Wins + Challenges:
 Some challenges included:
-- Webpack, learning how to work with webpack while downloading a third-party extension and getting it to run with Webpack.
+- Handling inconsitent data, during the first iteration we could expect there to always be a weeks worth of data.
+In the second iteration the data we were given was much less consitent and lead to the need to refactor a lot of our code.
 - Fetching data while utilizing promises.
 Having to understand JavaScript execution context and the call stack in order to have functions call after the data has already been fetched.
 - Chart.js, learning how to utilize a third-party extension

 Some wins included:
 - Chart.js, we successfully implemented the extension which allowed us to display user data in a meaningful way.
 - Testing in Mocha and Chai, we feel that our tests and test data allowed us to accurately gauge how the code would perform when the website was active
-- We were proud of our division of labor, we all felt that each person carried their weight and contributed in meaningful ways.
+- Post request!
+We were able to send information to our API and update the DOM to match that updated data accordingly.
 - Project board utilization, we successfully utilized the project board tool, the issues tab, and had very positive and meaningful task delegation and communication by using these tools.